katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 #calculate allele frequencies for each of the three populations
 plink --file starling_3populations.plink --allow-extra-chr --freq counts --family --out starling_3populations

-#Just in case we have an issue with the PLINK module
-cp $DIR/workshop_material/Ev1_SelectionMetaAnalysis/workshop_files/backup_files/starling_3populations.frq.strat .
 ```

 Manipulate file so it has BayPass format, numbers set for PLINK output file, and population number for column count.